dantho/hello_cube/README.md

 ![](README_assets/import_color_quick_fix2.png)

-And now your cube will now be colorful!
+And now your cube will be colorful!
 ```PowerShell
 ambient run
 ```